Where to stay in the Canary Islands?

 Central area / Teide (for easy day trips)

 For a very nature-focused stay, we recommend choosing a well-located base to quickly reach the most beautiful volcanic landscapes.
-Keep in mind: here, you’ll mostly find rural accommodation and a quiet atmosphere.
+Keep in mind: here, you’ll mostly find rural accommodations and a quiet atmosphere.
 A car is therefore essential.

 Lanzarote — south coast (Playa Blanca)